The Emperor Norton Trust: New name and "expansion" to Boston

-"Emperor Norton Bridge" advocacy, 2013–2022
+"Emperor Norton Bridge" advocacy, 2013–present

 Given the Emperor Norton's Trust's broad program of activities, the organization has focused its advocacy to add "Emperor Norton Bridge" as an honorary name for the San Francisco-Oakland Bay Bridge primarily on those years that line up with significant "Nortonian" anniversaries.

 After its initial honorary naming push of 2013 — which coincided with John Lumea's Change.org petition of August 2013 — the organization pushed again in 2018, the bicentennial of Emperor Norton's birth, and made another, smaller push in 2019, the 160th anniversary of Joshua Norton's original Proclamation of 1859.

 Most recently, the organization sought to sponsor a state legislative resolution that would take effect in 2022, the 150th anniversary of Emperor Norton's proclamations of 1872 setting out the original vision for the bridge.
 The legislature did not take up the issue in its 2022 session.

-The Trust currently has suspended its bridge-naming effort.

-Project to name the clock tower of the San Francisco Ferry Building
+In October 22, the Trust suspended its effort to have the entire Bay Bridge named after the Emperor.

+A pivot to the "Emperor Norton Tunnel"

-In October 2022, The Emperor Norton Trust announced a new effort to have the San Francisco Ferry Building clock tower named "The Emperor Norton Tower" in 2023 — the 125th anniversary of the opening of the building in 1898.
+After successive efforts to build support for naming the San Francisco Ferry Building clock tower "Emperor Norton Tower" in 2023, the 125th anniversary of building, and in 2024, the 175th anniversary of Joshua Norton's arrival in San Francisco, The Emperor Norton Trust returned to the Bay Bridge.

+In August 2025, the Trust introduced a proposal that the California state legislature name the bridge's Yerba Buena Tunnel (through Yerba Buena Island) "Emperor Norton Tunnel" in 2026 — the 90th anniversary of the bridge and the 180th anniversary of Emperor Norton's original arrival in the United States in 1846.